mdfilio/training/nginx/part1content.md

 add_header Content-Security-Policy "default-src 'self'; script-src 'self'; img-src 'self' data:; style-src 'self' 'unsafe-inline'; font-src 'self' data:; frame-src 'self'; connect-src 'self' https://apis.google.com; object-src 'none' ";
 ```

-There's also a couple of fields for the *Set-Cookie* header to make sure web the
+There's also a couple of fields for the **Set-Cookie** header to make sure the
-application cookies are only transferred over https.
-This in general should be
+web application cookies are only transferred over https.
+This in general should
-applied by the developer in the application, but you can modify it on the web
+be applied by the developer in the application, but you can modify it on the web
 server level.

 ```